FIT - Food In Tummies

-Now in its fifth year, the FIT program will continue to provide backpacks of nutritious food to all students at two Title 1 schools in Del Valle.
+Now in its sixth year, the FIT program will continue to provide backpacks of nutritious food to all students at two Title 1 schools in Del Valle.
 Even though most schools within the Austin Independent School District report one in two students are eligible for the NSLP, Baty and Hillcrest, both in DVISD, currently report that over 96 percent of enrolled students are considered economically disadvantaged and are currently enrolled in the NSLP.
 Children who depend on meals at school may not have regular meals in the evenings or on weekends.
 That is where the FIT program steps in.

 FIT Mission: To educate children, parents and the community in order to promote nutritional health and maximize student potential.

 FIT Vision: To eliminate weekend hunger in our community and ensure children and families have knowledge to make informed nutritional choices.

 Children are Hungry- According to the Capital Area Food Bank of Texas, Texas ranks among the worst states in the nation for hunger, child hunger, and obesity.
 One in every four children in Texas experiences food insecurity.
 Multiple studies and extensive research show that children who are hungry do not excel in school.
 The NSLP addresses the issue of hunger during the week, but not on the weekend.
 In most cases, it takes a child who has gone hungry through the weekend until Wednesday to recover only to start the cycle again each Friday.
 Children who go hungry over the weekend have higher rates of absenteeism, difficulty with concentration and classroom behavior.